msb00003/flask-ptrans/README.md

 # Localisation files

 There are two formats of localisation file, both JSON.
 The simple or output format is a single dictionary containing string IDs as keys and strings as values.
-This is the format used by the `ptrans` module.
-The directory specified in `ptrans.init_localisation(path)` should contain files of that format.

 The full or input format is a dictionary whose keys are string IDs, but whose values are dictionaries with "value" and "comment" entries.
 The "value" is the string to be translated.
 The "comment" is for a human translator to read,